Emmanuelkimutai/alx-higher_level_programming/0x06-python-classes/README.md

 Printing a square
 Coordinates of a square
-Write a class node that defines a node of a singly linked list
+Write a class node that defines a node of a singly linked list write a class square that defines a square and prints Square instance